ADHD Treatment Options

 - May or may not be hyperactive

-While there is no cure for ADD/ADHD, various treatments are available to help manage symptoms and improve one’s ability to function in daily life.
+While there is no cure for ADHD, various treatments are available to help manage symptoms and improve one’s ability to function in daily life.

-Medications such as psychostimulants, antidepressants, or non-stimulant drugs can help to treat ADD/ADHD.
-These medications can assist an individual with inattentive type ADD/ADHD to stay more easily focused and on task.
+Medications such as psychostimulants (like Adderall), antidepressants, or non-stimulant drugs can help to treat ADHD.
+These medications can assist an individual with inattentive type ADHD to stay more easily focused and on task.
 As with any medication, there are common side effects such as dizziness, loss of appetite, upset stomach, and more.
-Be sure to talk to your doctor if you notice any usual symptoms.
+Be sure to talk to your doctor if you notice any unusual symptoms.

-There are many options for ADD/ADHD treatment in Phoenix at Mental Health Center of America.
-Our therapists use evidence-based treatment options for ADD/ADHD to help you or your loved one feel better and create a plan to improve ADD/ADHD symptoms.
+There are many ADHD treatment options in Phoenix, Glendale, and Mesa at Mental Health Center of America.
+Our journey begins with a thorough assessment to understand each individual’s specific needs and nuances.
+We believe in a personalized approach to ADHD treatment, recognizing that every person is unique.
+This assessment lays the foundation for a tailored treatment plan that addresses both immediate concerns and long-term goals.
+Our therapists use evidence-based treatment options for ADHD to help you or your loved one feel better and create a plan to improve ADHD symptoms.
 Treatment options offered include:

 - Psychodynamic Therapy